 Where Vanguard Personal Advisor Services shines is in its investment mix, its high performing minimal fund expense ratios with Vanguard’s branded ETFs, and its offering of unlimited access to human financial advisors

 Vanguard is set to continue its tradition of disruption in the financial market space with its foray of Vanguard’s Personal Advisor Services into the burgeoning robo-advisor market.
 With over $161 billion in assets under management as of December 31, 2019, Vanguard already has a stable foundation for future growth in this area.

 I’ll review Vanguard’s service offerings along with their advantages and disadvantages below.

 About Vanguard Personal Advisor Services

 Vanguard provides a premium financial robo-advisor service.
 The minimum “buy-in” for a Vanguard Personal Advisor Services account is $50,000.
-While this will be a deterrent for entry-level investors, Vanguard has chosen this route because their investment portfolios are developed by real live human Financial Advisors and not just by some computer algorithm.
+While this will be a deterrent for entry-level investors, Vanguard has chosen this route because their investment portfolios are developed by real live human financial advisors and not just by some computer algorithm.
 It is also assuring to know the financial advisors are paid a salary rather than commission on sales, thus can provide objective advice.

 New customers are required to fill in Vanguard’s detailed questionnaire, which is designed to get a comprehensive snapshot of their financial position and needs.
 A human financial advisor then examines this information and uses it to make an investment portfolio tailor-made to meet the individual client’s needs.